Decentralized Cooperative Merging of Platoons of Connected and Automated Vehicles at Highway On-Ramps: Concluding Remarks and Discussions

 \section{Concluding Remarks and Discussions}

 In this paper, we presented an optimization framework for cooperative merging of platoons of CAVs at highway on-ramps.
-We modeled the problem as a job scheduling problem and presented an algorithm to derive the schedule of each platoon.
+We modeled the problem as a job-shop scheduling problem and presented an algorithm to derive the schedule of each platoon to enter the merging zone.
 Then, we provided the analytical solution for the optimal control problem to minimize fuel consumption and crossing time of platoons at highway on-ramps.
-We validated the proposed framework through simulations, and we noticed significant improvements in fuel consumption,while minimizing stop-and-go driving behavior.
+We validated the proposed framework through simulations, and we noticed significant improvements in fuel consumption, while minimizing stop-and-go driving behavior.

-Ongoing efforts consider lane changes for cooperative merging at multi-lane roads.
-In our framework, we assume that vehicles form stable platoons before arriving the control zone.
-Future research should focus on the stability and formation of the platoons.
+Ongoing efforts consider lane changes for coordination of CAVs at multi-lane roads \cite{c26} and multiple scenarios \cite{c27}.
+In our framework, we assumed that vehicles form stable platoons before arriving the control zone.
+Future research should focus on the stability and formation of the platoons along with cooperative merging in mixed traffic environment with human-driven vehicles and CAVs.